A2va/xmake-rs/README.md

 After executing one of these commands, xmake will automatically detect either the emscripten or NDK toolchain.

 If you prefer to use your own toolchain, you can set either the ANDROID_NDK_HOME or EMSCRIPTEN_HOME environment variables to specify the path to the corresponding toolchain.

-An example is available in the `test-crate` folder of the repo.